-Hydrology and fish habitat for W-T1-2b (S2) were based on the up- and down- stream classification, while riparian and terrestrial were based on a review of aerial photographs.
+^{}Hydrology and fish habitat for W-T1-2b (S2) were based on the up- and down- stream classification, while riparian and terrestrial were based on a review of aerial photographs.
 Final management recommendation is preliminary based on a lack of field confirmation.

-PARISH Aquatic Services A Division of Matrix Solutions Inc. APPENDIX B Headwater Drainage Feature Management Recommendation Maps
+APPENDIX B Headwater Drainage Feature Management Recommendation Maps